nicholas-fong/KML-to-GeoJSON/README.md

 This Python snippet offers an offline solution if the online tool does not cover your area of interest.

 If you have recorded gpx tracks using mobile phones, you can use this snippet to clean up/smooth out the elelvation profile.
 For example, if you recroded a gpx track walking on a beach, it is not uncommon to see the elevation profile shows you ocassionally walked under water.
-This Python snippet with appropriate STRM file (GeoTIFF) will clean it up.
+This Python snippet with appropriate SRTM file (GeoTIFF) will clean it up.